 Returning to Ireland from America, I learnt the basics of inner journeying from shamanic practitioner Liam Glenane and later Daan van Kampenhout in the Netherlands.
 I followed an individually guided inner journey under the guidance of Emy Fernhout and built a drum.
 Since then, my own spirit-allies have instructed me directly until I attained 100% trust.
 In 2018, another string to my bow came by gaining an IEMT practitioner certificate.

 However, something was still missing.
 All the experience described above was essential to my journey, but something else was needed to complete and unify it.
-Finally I founded my own lineage, freed from the constraints and hierarchy of Buddhism, Christianity and Druidry.
+Finally I founded my own lineage, freed from the constraints and hierarchy of Buddhism, Christianity and even Druidry.
 It is called the Order of the Longing Look